pvkraja227/Boardgame-GitHub-Actions/steps.md

 ./prometheus &

 goto prometheus dashboard/refresh/status/targets
-2 targets are getting monitored in Prometheus (blackbox and Prometheus) all endpoints are up and running
+2 targets are getting monitored in Prometheus dashboard (app website and Prometheus website) all endpoints are up and running

 for proper visualization: setup graphana